 Scoring high in educational apps is Math Bingo, ranked as one of the top 50 in this field.
 It uses Bingo as a tool to teach kids maths, with each correct math answer, giving a Bingo Bug with the object being to get five in a row.

 English language skills are also being boosted from grammar survival guides such as Grammar Up to learning new vocabulary.
 Paired with more creative elements, teachers have found some to be particularly useful.
 Elementary students enjoy My Story which helps hone imagination and literacy skills through authoring and publishing tools.

 Test yourself on your knowledge of literary classics with the Pocket Quiz.
-Or thanks to the collection works app, users can read some of the biggest and best known books like Anna Karenina.
+Or thanks to the collection works app, users can read some of the biggest and best-known books like Anna Karenina.

 Learning a foreign language?
 Then put away that cassette or DVD and close your grammar book because, with an app, learning a language is fuss free and easy.
 Aside from the different languages available, you can opt for specific lesson duration with the likes of Spanish in a Month.
 Some apps are free while others are just a few dollars.
-But what they all have in common is the opportunity to learn a language affordably, wherever you want whether than be in the comfort of your own home or on a beach for some holiday reading.
+But what they all have in common is the opportunity to learn a language affordably, wherever you want whether that be in the comfort of your own home or on a beach for some holiday reading.

 These are just a taste of what’s on offer.
-There’s also plenty of apps available for all manner of academic and creative disciplines with photography, music, art and history amongst the others on offer.
+There’s also plenty of apps available for all manner of academic and creative disciplines with photography, music, art, and history amongst the others on offer.

 Author info: Sarah MacLennan freelances for a variety of different websites and frequently writes for UK Essays.
 Founded in 2003, it has helped students around the world overcome essay writing difficulties with expert guidance and help with handy hints and tips.
-When she’s not writing, she nose deep in a book.
+When she’s not writing, she noses deep in a book.